x86txt/portfolio/proposals/cyware/README.md

 ### :wave: My Thoughts<a id='closethoughts'></a>

-I hope this proposal not only feels complete, well-thoughts out, and forward thinking, but shows my thought process when approached to solve a business problem.
-I am a firm believer in robust documentation that is clear, concise, and visually pleasing *will be read and used* by end-users.
-Two examples of this are included below - I was approached by the Business Development Team at Prometheus, asking for something they could present to a non-technical audience that would clearly convey our security posture, but be something non-techies would actually want to *read.*
+I hope this proposal not only feels complete, well-thought out, and forward thinking, but shows my thought process when approached to solve a business problem.
+I am a firm believer that robust documentation which is clear, concise, and visually pleasing *will be read and used* by end-users.
+Two examples of this are included below - I was approached by the Business Development Team at Prometheus, asking for something they could present to a non-technical audience that would clearly convey our infrastructure and security posture, but be something non-techies would actually want to *read.*

 <a href="./assets/Prometheus%20Infrastructure%20Overview.pdf"><img src="./assets/adobe.svg">Example 1: Infrastructure Overview</a>

 <a href="./assets/Prometheus Security Overview.pdf"><img src="./assets/adobe.svg">Example 2: Security Overview</a>

-I'd like to close by saying that throughout both conversations with Jordan and Brandon I have become excited for what Cyware is building.
-I feel that as a hands-on leader who has led several successful teams and always been reviewed extremely highly by my teammates, I bring a lot of value and experience to Cyware, and I can help be a part of the broader organization and take Cyware to the next-level.
+I'd like to close by saying that throughout both conversations with Jordan and Brandon I have become excited to be a part of Cyware.
+I feel that as a hands-on leader who has led several successful teams and always been reviewed extremely highly by my team, I bring a lot of value and experience, and I can help be a part of the broader organization and help take Cyware to the next-level.

 Finally, if you haven't seen how others feel about my technical skills or leadership ability, I would encourage you to check-out my [LinkedIn Recommendations](https://www.linkedin.com/in/mevanssecurity/).
+I'm happy to provide personal and professional references to you as well!

 [<< Return](./README.md#closing)